sthiede/Comparative_Genomics/day2_afternoon/README.md

 Use scp or cyberduck to get gene_presence_absence_wannot.Rtab onto your laptop.

 i.
-Preapare and clean data
+Prepare and clean data

 - Fire up RStudio and read gene_presence_absence_wannot.Rtab into matrix.